kauttoj/WordLLMs/README.md

    ```

    Then repeat those same two pull and run commands as above.

-   > **Note**: Your conversation history is stored in a file on your PC.
-The `-v` flag is how Docker links your chosen Windows folder to the app running inside the container.
-Without it, all conversations are permanently lost every time the container stops.
-The app's file browser can only access folders that were linked this way at startup — you cannot change the folder later from inside the app.

 3. Open WordLLMs in Word, go to **Settings** and set **History Database Path** to:
    ```